gerardbm/vim-atomic/README.md

 Atomic has support for 8, 16 and 256 colors, and *True Color* (24 bits) on the last versions of vim, gvim, neovim and nvim-qt.
 It uses the setting `termguicolors` properly (some color schemes don't).

 It also includes 7 modes of color (6 darks and 1 light):
-- Space mode is dark with blue hue (260°).
+- Space mode is dark with teal hue (260°).
 - Onion mode is dark with purple hue (293°).
 - Blood mode is dark with red hue (10°).
 - Night mode is dark with orange hue (55°).
 - Grass mode is dark with green hue (110°).
-- Ocean mode is dark with cyan hue (222°).
+- Ocean mode is dark with blue hue (222°).
 - Light mode is light with orange hue (55°).

 Each mode has 3 contrasts: